 Chiara herself had also initially been buried in the church of San Giorgio.
 The location of her grave in the new Basilica di Santa Chiara was kept secret for centuries, out of fear that some madman would try to steal her relics.
 Her body was only rediscovered in 1850 and then, in 1872, laid to rest in the newly created crypt of the church.
 The crypt was given a neo-Gothic makeover in 1935.
 If you visit the crypt, do not be surprised if you see people spontaneously dropping to their knees in reference.
 This is one of the holiest sites in all of Assisi, preceded only by the basilica dedicated to Saint Franciscus himself.

 Photography is, unfortunately but understandably, prohibited inside the Basilica di Santa Chiara.
 So let us start outside, where taking pictures is of course allowed.
 The façade of the church is beautiful in its simplicity.
 It is divided into three levels and each level has alternating bands of pink and white stone.
 There is little other decoration.
 On either side of the Romanesque arch above the main entrance we see a statue of a lion.
 The second level of the façade has a finely crafted Gothic rose window that is truly marvellous.
-The third level is the tympanum, which has a single oculus.
+The third level is the triangular pediment, which has a single oculus.
 The left side of the church is supported by three large external buttresses, which provide the Santa Chiara with extra stability.
 These were added at the end of the fourteenth century.
 If you walk around the church to admire it from behind, you can see how the adjacent monastery was built against the slope of the hill overlooking the valley.
 This is also the best place to see the campanile and the polygonal apse of the church with its high and narrow Gothic windows.

 The interior of the church is surprisingly simple and quite different from that of the Basilica of San Francesco d’Assisi.
 The Santa Chiara has a single nave consisting of four bays.
 The walls are completely devoid of decoration.
 There is only one chapel, on the left side of the nave.
 It is dedicated to Chiara’s younger sister Caterina (ca. 1197/1198-1253).
 Caterina had joined her sister as a nun at the convent of San Damiano and had on that occasion taken the name Agnes.
 She died just three months after her sister had passed away and is now venerated as Saint Agnes of Assisi.